KyloGG88/K88K-Coding-Quiz/README.md

 # Error Update - 17 December 2023

-* I did not following proper folder creation to ensure my project loaded all files correctly, this has been updated.
+* I did not follow proper folder structure to ensure my project loaded all files correctly, this has been updated.
 * Ensure to create an *assets folder* with corresponding CSS and JavaScript folders.

 * New Folder Structure